-Door and window hardware are of day to day use.
+Door and window hardware are of day-to-day use.
 Therefore, it is imperative that factors like hardware durability, strength and easiness in use should be kept in mind during the selection process.
 It is also better to avoid sharp edges.
 The designer may specify a product by considering the extent of exposure, the function of the building and individual room.
 It is also advisable to use products with quality standard certifications.
-Fire resisting requirements should be specified.
+Fire-resisting requirements should be specified.

 Please brief on the evolution of door and window hardware over the past two decades.

-Globalisation has allowed the economic and industrial institutions to interact freely without any major border restrictions.
+Globalisation has allowed economic and industrial institutions to interact freely without any major border restrictions.
 This facilitated many international companies to market their products in the Indian market at competitive rates.
 This influx of products increased the competition, which in turn benefited the customers by providing them with innovative hardware products with an assortment of finishes and mechanisms.
 The gyration in the field of information technology has brought about access control and access management systems.

 Kindly throw some light on the latest technologies and materials for architectural hardware available in the Indian market?

 Door and window automation has gained more popularity in India in recent years.
 Key card using magnetic strip or RFID reader technology is used for the security systems for office, commercial and hospitality buildings.